Regularized Q-learning: Appendix

-Therefore by \Cref{lem:vector_comparison_principle}, we can conclude that \(\theta_t \leq \theta^u_t\).
-The switching system matrices of the upper system are all negative definite by \Cref{psd_matrix}, The switching system shares \( V(\theta) = ||\theta||^2 \) as common Lyapunov function.
-Therefore by \Cref{thm:cqlf for n.d}, we can conclude that the upper comparison system is globally asymptotically stable.
+Therefore by~\Cref{lem:vector_comparison_principle}, we can conclude that \(\theta_t \leq \theta^u_t\).
+The condition $(S1)$ in~(\ref{ineq:eta condition for convergence}) ensures the switching matrices to have strictly negatively row dominating diagonal.
+Therefore, from Lemma~\ref{lem:A-etaI-strict}, and from Lemma~\ref{lem:switched_system_stability}, the global asymptotically stability of the origin follows.
+Likewise, the condition $(S2)$ in~(\ref{ineq:eta condition for convergence}) ensures that the matrices are all negative-definite, implying that the switching system shares \( V(\theta) = ||\theta||^2_2 \) as common Lyapunov function.
+Therefore, we can conclude that the upper comparison system is globally asymptotically stable.

 For the lower comparison part, noting that

 we can define \(\underbar{$f$}(y)\) and \(\Bar{f}(y)\) such that \(\underbar{$f$}(y) \leq \Bar{f}(y) \) as follows: